-The two-piece butter dish from the KURLAND service by KPM Berlin is a stately accessory for your breakfast table.
-With around 70 porcelain pieces, KURLAND is not only KPM's most extensive but also its most popular service.
-Strictness and symmetry combine to create an ideal and timeless composition.
+The two-piece butter dish from the KURLAND tableware set by KPM Berlin is an elegant accessory for your breakfast table.
+With around 70 porcelain pieces, KURLAND is not only KPM’s most extensive tableware set but also its most popular.
+Rigorous design and symmetry come together to create an ideal and timeless composition.

 Show moreHistory